 It was an obsolete fighter in 1933, but very cheap, robust and very maneuverable.

-About this last quality, I rely completely on the judgment of Roger Sauvage, a good fighter ace (16 confirmed victories), belonging, during the 3 last years of WW II to the GC 3 Normandie-Niemen elite unit.
+About this last quality, I trust completely the Roger Sauvage judgment, a good fighter ace (16 confirmed victories), belonging during the 3 last years of WW II to the GC 3 Normandie-Niemen elite unit.

 It was possible to the French War Ministry to buy much more modern planes, as the all metal Nieuport 82 or the Dewoitine D 27.